Kuree/hgdb/docs/debugger.md

 ext install keyiz.hgdb-vscode
 ```

-Users should expect the same debugging experience as debugging any program in Visual Studio Code as it implements the majority of the adapter protocol.
+Users should expect the same debugging experience as debugging any program in Visual Studio Code as
+it implements the majority of the adapter protocol.

 Supported Features:

 - Set/remove breakpoints
 - REPL
 - Multiple instances view
 - Complex data type rendering
 - Reverse debugging

-Road map:
-- Variable watch.
-Variables that have RTL correspondence should be able to added to the watch panel to help debugging.
+- Data breakpoint (watchpoints)

 To use the debugger, simply press <key>F5</key> and choose `HGDB debug`.